Home

 The following vocabulary teaching tool is a helpful reference for students when they are learning how to read and write common contractions.
 By looking at the second word, students can locate the rule for that contraction easily!

 Using the words at the bottom of the document, have students randomly fill in the blank squares.
 An adult calls out the contraction and the student colors in that square if they have its match.
 The winner is the first person to get five in a row!
-My students love this vocabulary activity
+Our students love this vocabulary activity!

 Help children understand and recognize common prefixes and suffixes by cutting out and laminating the above cards.
 Provide children with opportunities to locate these in words.